 It was the oddest feeling.
 My stomach might feel full, but I feel an innate calling to keep eating.
 And eating.
 And eating.
-I would consume huge amounts of foods at once, and still be scrounging for more.
-I felt like a I was some sort of poor child who had been locked away for years without enough food.
-In a sense, I kind had been.
+I’d consume huge amounts of foods at once and still scrounge for more.
+I felt like some sort of impoverished child who’d been locked away for years without enough food.
+In a sense, I kind of had been.

-This would happen over and over again, day after day.
-I would wake up and tell myself that I was going to be normal.
+This happened over and over again, day after day.
+I would wake up and tell myself that I was going to be “normal”.
 “I’m not going to restrict, but I won’t keep shoving insane amounts of food into my mouth for half the day.
 I’m not going to spend 95% of my day eating again.
 Nope.
 Not today”

 Extreme hunger is not something everyone recovering from a restrictive eating disorder will experience.
 However, most will.
 When you’ll experience it and for how long differs, but it is usually a (scary) part of the recovery process.

 Why is this happening?

 Let’s just think of this hypothetically.
 Your body needs a certain amount of calories every day to live, allow your body to function properly, and give you energy.
 Say you’ve only been giving your body 1/3 of the number of calories it truly needs for two years.
 When you finally start fueling it properly, it’s going to try to make up for the lost time.
 Your body has been in starvation mode for so long.

 Even if your brain knows there is plenty of food available, your body might not.

 Tabitha Farrar has another great analogy for this.
 What if you owed someone $730,000,000.
 You decide to pay $1,000.
 Would you be surprised when the person was constantly asking for more money?
 This is kind of the way your body is working when it comes to extreme hunger.
 It has a major deficit of energy from however long you’ve restricted.
 So, your body may be demanding way more calories than the average person for a while.